zutherb/AppStash/README.md

 ###Microservice Appserver

-The microservice based online shop is deployed on the Microservice Appserver which is a reference implementation for the given use cases in the [Overview](https://github.com/zutherb/AppStash/#overview).
+The microservice based online shop is deployed on the microservice appserver which is a reference implementation for the given use cases in the [Overview](https://github.com/zutherb/AppStash/#overview).
 You can reach the online shop under the following url http://shop.microservice.io/ .